Graduate Midwife Program

 The Women’s wants midwives who are passionate about caring for women, who can work harmoniously within a team and who can enjoy the challenge of developing themselves as individuals while also developing as midwives.

-Part time employment for 53 weeks (0.8 EFT) with commencement February or May 2020.
+Employment for 53 weeks with commencement in January, February or May 2024.

 Graduate midwives participate in TeamCare and gain experience in the provision of care for women during pregnancy, labour and birth and the postnatal period.

 The TeamCare Model focuses on continuity of care/carers and promotes true collegiality between disciplines in the care of birthing women.